-How does Taxation work in Malaysia?
+How Does Company Taxation Work in Malaysia?

 Malaysia has a territorial system of taxation.
-This means a company is considered resident in the country by the Inland Revenue Board of Malaysia (IRBM) if it is managed and controlled from inside the country, and is taxed on all its income derived in Malaysia including profits from a business, dividends, interest, rents, royalties, premiums and other earnings.
+This means a company is considered resident in the country by the Inland Revenue Board of Malaysia (IRBM) if it is managed and controlled from inside the country, and is taxed on all its income derived in Malaysia including profits from a business, dividends, interest, rents, royalties, premiums, and other earnings.

-But for SMEs (or groups with paid-up capital RM2.5 million or less), the rate is reduced to 17% (reduced from 18%) from year-of-assessment (YA) 2020, on the first RM600,000, with the balance being taxed at 24%.
+But for SMEs (or groups with paid-up capital of RM2.5 million or less), the rate is reduced to 17% (reduced from 18%).
+Based on information derived from year-of-assessment (YA) 2020, this Corporate Income Tax (CIT) is chargeable on the first RM600,000, with any excess in income being subjected to taxation at 24%.

-Other taxes on companies in Malaysia
+Other Taxes On Companies in Malaysia

-Among other types of taxes, while Malaysia doesn’t levy a withholding tax (WT) on dividends, a 15% WT is applied to interest paid to a non-resident, unless reduced by a tax treaty.
-This rate is 10% when applied to royalties, technical and non-technical service fees.
+Among other types of taxes, while Malaysia doesn’t levy a withholding tax (WT) on dividends, a 15% WT is applied to interest paid to a non-resident unless reduced by a tax treaty.
+This rate is 10% when applied to royalties, technical, and non-technical service fees.

 The country doesn’t levy any capital gains tax on investments or capital assets.
-But do note that Malaysia has a ” Real Property Gains Tax” of 30%, which is levied on gains arising from the sale of real property including land, buildings, or shares of a real estate company, within three years of acquisition.
+But do note that Malaysia has a ” Real Property Gains Tax” (RPGT) of 30%, which is levied on gains arising from the sale of real property including land, buildings, or shares of a real estate company, within three years of acquisition.

 It also has a Group Relief Scheme, available for all resident companies, subject to certain eligibility conditions.
-Under this, a company can claim up to 70 percent of its adjusted (current year) loss to one or more related companies in the Group.
+Under this, a company can claim up to 70% of its adjusted (current year) loss to one or more related companies in the Group.
 Additionally, adjusted business losses can be offset against income from all sources in the current taxation year.

 There is no capital duty payable; the employee’s income is taxed by the employer under a pay-as-you-earn scheme and remitted to IRBM, and a real property tax is levied on “quit” rents by different Malaysian states at varying rates.